Solving Tough Problems With an Eye Toward the Future

 Prepare Students for the Local Jobs of the Future

-- Work with our local labor unions to strengthen our world-class trade and hospitality training programs that lead to good union jobs.
+- Work with our local labor unions to strengthen our world-class medical, trade, and hospitality training programs that lead to good union jobs.

 - Expand tech and biomedical certificate programs that make students career-ready with leading industries right here in San Francisco.